christianmurillo10/microservice-user-service/README.md

 1. Go to https://www.postman.com/downloads/.
 Download and install it.
 2. Go to postman folder under the root folder and import the postman collection and environment.
-3. After you import select the `boilerplate_user_database` environment on the upper right side of the postman application.
+3. After you import select the `microservice_user_database` environment on the upper right side of the postman application.
 4. After you select the environment you now can use the postman collectios for `User Service `.

 ## Technology Stack